-Mont-Thabor is one of our (and yours, based on the dozens of emails we get asking for more) all-time FAVE Chateauneuf-du-Pape producers, but GUESS WHAT?
-A branch of the family owns a tiny property in Gigondas and the wines are just as spectacular.
+That’s what we are TALKIN’ about!
 We are talking PURPLE!
-Deep color, deep flavors of raspberry, orange peel, orange pekoe tea, black cherry, cigar box spices and smoky wood, with a surprisingly sexy, silky mouthfeel with fine tannin that reminds you this is serious stuff (just not at a serious price, today!).
+Deep color, deep flavors of raspberry, orange peel, black cherry, woodsmoke, tasty spices and warm, toasty wood, with a surprisingly sexy, silky mouthfeel with fine tannin that reminds you this is serious stuff (just not at a serious price today!).
 Delicious, complex and shows different sides every time you take a sip.
 LOVE IT.
 This will age, too, if you can keep your hands off it for a few years, but honestly we doubt it once you get a bottle open and taste it yourself…while it lasts!
-Just landed direct from France!
-Woo hoo!

 Technical DetailsCountry: France

 Aging/Cooperage: 50% concrete vat, 50% large barrel & used 600-litre oak cask raised 12-15 months